Mumbai-based Prime Focus to raise $35M from StanChart Bank through NCDs

 (Edited by Sanghamitra Mandal)

-Prime Focus Ltd. is engaged in providing integrated media services.
-It offers visual effects, creative 3 dimensional conversion, animation, video, audio post-production, digital content management and distribution, digital intermediate, versioning, adaptation and equipment rental.
+Prime Focus Ltd. is a integrated media services provider.
+It offers visual effects, creative 3-dimensional conversion, animation, video, audio post-production, digital content management and distribution, digital intermediate, versioning, adaptation, and equipment rental.
 The firm also provides Technology Product and Services (including clear media enterprise resource planning and cloud media services) caters to film, broadcast, commercials, internet and media industries.
 The company was founded in 1997 and is based in Mumbai, Maharashtra.

 - Prime Focus to sell part of UK broadcast unit to PE-backed firm led by former exec

 - Anil Ambani co merging part of media business with Prime Focus, to pick 30.2% stake

 - Prime Focus Technologies raises $7.5M through OCD issue; deal values firm at arou...

 - Prime Focus to acquire US-based cloud services provider DAX for $9.1M